JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2019-10-12-dependency-inversion-on-android-theming.md

 Note that what I've describe here is not only usable for colors but for any Android resources that can be defined as `attributes` 👍

 If you’re interested in any topics regarding Android, feel free to keep an eye on my blog 🙏🏽.
-You can also [follow me on Twitter](https://twitter.com/JorgeCastilloPR).
+You can also [follow me on Twitter](https://twitter.com/JorgeCastilloPR) or [Instagram](https://www.instagram.com/jorgecastillopr/).

 ### Want to support me?